 An operating segment is a component of the Fund that engages in business activities from which they may earn revenues and incur expenses, including revenues and expenses that relate to transactions with any of the Fund's other components, whose operating results are reviewed regularly by the chief operating decision maker to make decisions about resources allocated to the segment and assess its performance, and for which discrete financial information is available.
 Segment results that are reported to the chief operating decision maker include items directly attributable to a segment as well as those that can be allocated on a reasonable basis.
 The chief operating decision maker of the Fund is identified as the Manager, Hang Seng Investment Management Limited.

 3. Changes in accounting policies

-The HKICPA has issued a number of new HKFRSs and amendments to HKFRSs that are first effective for the current accounting period of the Fund.
+The HKICPA has issued a number of amendments to HKFRSs that are first effective for the current accounting period of the Fund.
+None of these impact on the accounting policies of the Fund.